The Writer's Path at SMU

 Our classes meet three hours a week for five weeks, starting with Creative Writing Foundation.
 As stated in the title, it paves the way by training your mind and practices, for success in everything else.

 After Foundation, the paths diverge into Fiction, (novel writing) and Nonfiction (all true stories, or based on true happenings).
-For NF, we offer a Proposal class.
 Much of nonfiction is sold on a package of a detailed outline, sample chapters, marketing plan, and platform overview.
 The author submits that “proposal” to agents, who look for editors who will then pay the author to write the whole book and support its sales for the life of publication.
-Our Proposal class teaches you how to build that package for submission.
+Our nonfiction pathway teaches you how to build that package for submission.
+First Content, then Arc, then Marketing.
+These classes help you create the idea and execute on your vision for a nonfiction proposal.

 Fiction is more subjective and requires more care and commitment up front, because you must write the entire book, first.
 Our fiction pathway takes you up mountains and into the valleys of writing.
 In Story you learn the basic structure of the Hero’s Journey, based on the work of Carl Jung and Joseph Campbell and displayed in (most) everything you’ve read or seen, fiction and nonfiction.
 The Hero’s Journey reveals the framework that upholds almost all stories, from the first written one (Gilgamesh) to whatever came out last week at the movie theater.